 Notice, Eternal Life is through Yashua Messiah, not through the Cainite-Judeo-Christian Religion or fear based obedience to The Law, that is, slave-ation under The Law not salvation under Yashua Messiah’s Glorious Grace.

-1 John 1:7 (KJV) But if we walk in The Light, as He is [in] The Light, we have fellowship one with another, and the blood of Jesus Christ His Son cleanseth us from all sin.
-(Square brackets mine)
+in] The Light, we have fellowship one with another, and the blood of Jesus Christ His Son cleanseth us from all sin.

 If we walk in The Light, and who is The Light?
 Yashua Messiah is The Light.
 If we walk in The Light we then have fellowship with Yashua Messiah and with those who also walk in The Light, and we, and they are forgiven all of their sins.

 Now what if these people sin?
-Would their sins be sins unto death i.e. ‘harmartia’ sins?
+Would their sins be sins unto death, that is, ‘harmartia’ sins?
 God forbid, because they are now forgiven ALL their sins, and they live under Grace, so their sins are sins that are not unto death.
 How come, I hear you ask?
 Again that’s easy, because being born of God (Born Anew as new people) they already have Eternal Life:

-Eternal Life is in The Father’s Son i.e. belief in Yashua Messiah and in no one else, nor in anything else.
+Eternal Life is in The Father’s Son, that is, belief in Yashua Messiah and in no one else, nor in anything else.
 There is no Eternal Life in the Cainite-Judeo-Christian Religion nor in fear-based obedience to The Law or for anyone attempting to save themselves by obedience or thinking they can remove sin from their lives by obeying – none.

 So what are these sins that are NOT unto death?
-They are ‘harmartano’ sins, not ‘harmartia’ sins, otherwise known as sins of “missing the mark” or sins of “falling short,” not sins of doing outright deliberate evil.
+They are ‘harmartano’ sins, not ‘harmartia’ sins, otherwise known as sins of “missing the mark” or sins of “falling short”, not sins of doing outright deliberate evil.
 The thing is, are these ‘harmartano’ sins, sins?
 Yes of course they are sins, but they are sins that only a certain kind of man or woman can commit, that is, a saved man or a saved woman.
-The lost and unsaved cannot commit sins that would be deemed as “missing the mark sins.” i.e. ‘harmartano’ sins.
+The lost and unsaved cannot commit sins that would be deemed as “missing the mark sins”, that is, ‘harmartano’ sins.
 How is that so?
-Quite simply, because a Born Anew believer now has an innate desire not to sin knowing that he is already sinless, as a sinless being, being born of God.
+Quite simply, because a born of God believer now has an innate desire not to sin, knowing that he is already sinless as a sinless being, being born of God.
 This is a condition he or she already has through salvation and belief and faith in Yashua Messiah.
 Hence John says elsewhere:

 1 John 3:9 (KJV) Whosoever is born of God doth not commit sin; for His Seed remaineth in him: and he cannot sin, because he is born of God.

 Listen folks, whilst we remain in these vile bodies of death, we will sin – period.
-This, though, is not the issue, because the Born Anew believer, as a new creation – a new man or woman, as a sinless creation has or, should have, an innate desire not to sin because they have been made sinless.
+This, though, is not the issue, because the born of God believer, as a new creation, as a new man or woman, as a sinless creation has, or should have, an innate desire not to sin, because they have been made sinless.
 We are now obligated not to sin.
 The unsaved and lost man or woman has no such innate desire to do this, because they still reside in LIVING bodies of sin.
-They will sin and make excuses with virtually no regrets whatsoever, some remorse maybe or carnal sorrow, but that’s about it and they will carry on regardless.
+They will sin and make excuses with virtually no regrets whatsoever, some remorse maybe or carnal sorrow, but that’s about it and they will carry on sinning regardless.

 So if we see our brother in The Faith committing a ‘harmartano’ sin, we should pray and ask The Father to point it out to him, wake him up, and get him back on the straight and narrow.
 If, on the other hand, we see a lost soul sinning a sin unto death, by all means pray that he or she might be called of The Father to His Son and saved, but do not request that they be forgiven, because The Father will definitely not hear that prayer request.